MrGreglet/home-lab/windows-server/AD-group-policies.md

 	Inherited   : False

 ### Great success!
 We were just missing one parameter.
 The architecture for secure RDP is now complete!

+### I forgot to add specific department policies.
+Ill configure one now to demonstrate, and possibly come back to this later to expand.

+### First ill need to make the OU's, Sales, HR, and Finance.
+These will go under the employees OU.
+Ill add the updated structre to AD-OU-Structure at the bottom.

+	New-ADOrganizationalUnit -Name "Sales" -Path "OU=Employees,OU=User Accounts,DC=greg,DC=local"
+	New-ADOrganizationalUnit -Name "HR" -Path "OU=Employees,OU=User Accounts,DC=greg,DC=local"
+	New-ADOrganizationalUnit -Name "Finance" -Path "OU=Employees,OU=User Accounts,DC=greg,DC=local"

+### Then ill create the GPO and link it

+	New-GPO -Name "Sales Department Policy"

+	New-GPLink -Name "Sales Department Policy"
+	-Target "OU=Sales,OU=Employees,OU=User Accounts,DC=greg,DC=local"

+### Now I can add the department specific policy, which will set the screensaver timeout to 20 minutes.

+	Set-GPRegistryValue "Sales Department Policy"
+	-Key "HKEY_CURRENT_USER\Software\Policies\Microsoft\Windows\Control Panel\Desktop"
+	-ValueName "ScreenSaveTimeOut"
+	-Type String
+	-Value "1200"

+### So now we have a Workstation Security Policy to set the screensave timeout for 900 seconds that applies to all computers, and then we have the Sales Department policiy screensaver timeout set to 1200 seconds.
+These are conflicting GPO's.
+By default, user policies override computer policies for user specific settings like screensaver timeouts.

+### Now sales should get 20 mins, while everyone else gets 15 mins screensaver timeout.
+Lets check that with this inheritence command

+	Get-GPInheritance # Shows how group policies flow down through the OU structure.
+	-Target "OU=Sales,OU=Employees,OU=User Accounts,DC=greg,DC=local" # Targets the Sales OU and see what policies apply there

+	Name                  : sales
+	ContainerType         : OU
+	Path                  : ou=sales,ou=employees,ou=user accounts,dc=greg,dc=local
+	GpoInheritanceBlocked : No # Means policies can flow down from parent OU's, if this said yes, Sales OU would ony get its own policies.
+	GpoLinks              : {Sales Department Policy} # What policies are attatched to this OU InheritedGpoLinks     : {Sales Department Policy, User Restrictions Policy, IT Admin Policy, Default Domain Policy} # All the policies that apply here

 ### Conclusion